Updated: Sep 9, 2022

 Floating is such a special experience.
 Spending time alone is so beneficial to our mental stability, self confidence and outlook on life.
 Floating is a personal journey all your own.
 So then why is couples floating a thing?
 Why would you want someone else intruding on your personal space?
 Well, because it’s amazing to share that special experience with someone you care deeply for.

 Couples floating is a whole different practice than a solo float practice.
-I’ve logged hundreds of hours in a float tank solo, and maybe 20 hours with my partner.
+I’ve logged hundreds of hours in a float tank solo, and maybe 30 hours with my partner(s).
 It’s very different and yet so similar all at the same time.
 Couples floating isn’t just for lovers.
 Sometimes parents float with children, best friends, or siblings.
 It’s only nakedness.

-We decided almost immediately that our lives were going to be in some way focused around floating; we both felt a connection to the quiet in a deep way.
-We knew this was something special and we wanted to be part of it.
-In our pursuit of research and due diligence we sought out a nearby float centre that offered couples floating in their Floataway cabin built for two.
-We were not expecting to enjoy this, but thought we should give it a shot, you know, for research.
+I knew almost immediately that my life was going to be in some way focused around floating; I felt a connection to the quiet in a deep way.
+I knew this was something special and I wanted to be part of it.
+In my pursuit of research and due diligence I sought out a nearby float centre that offered couples floating in their Floataway cabin built for two.
+I was not expecting to enjoy this, but thought I should give it a shot, you know, for research.

 I couldn’t imagine someone else interfering on my precious float time.
 How would we manage to get through it without constantly bumping into each other?
 How was I going to be totally zoned in on my practice with someone else rubbing up against me?
 During our pre-shower, and more than once, we looked at each other and just starting laughing!
 This whole idea seemed so absurd to us.
 What we experienced was far from outrageous and has left us with a huge appreciation for couples floating!